-CONFIDENTIALITY AND REPORTING Confidential Status Obligation to Report to the University's Title IX Coordinator and/or Outside of the University Not Confidential Yes.
+CONFID ENTIALITY AND REPORTING Personnel/OrganizationConfidential StatusObligation to Report to the University's Title IX Coordinator and/or Outside of the University Vice Presidents, Associate and Assistant Vice Presidents Not Confidential Yes.
 The Vice Presidents and Associate/Assistant Vice Presidents will share information with University officials and employees who need to know it in order to implement University policies and procedures.
-Not Confidential Yes.
-The Director/Assistant Director of Human Resources will share information with University officials and employees who need to know it in order to implement University policies and procedures.
-Not Confidential Yes.
-Departmental Directors and Assistant Directors will share information with University officials and employees who need to know it in order to implement University policies and procedures, except: Those Departmental Directors and Assistant Directors who serve in professional roles in which communications are afforded confidential status under the law (e.g., licensed mental health care providers, medical providers, pastoral counselors and clergy) will maintain confidentiality.
-Not Confidential Yes.
+Director and Assistant Director of Human Resources Not Confidential Yes.
+The Director/Assistant Director of Human Resources will share information with University officials and employees who need to know it in order to implement University policies and procedures. and Assistant Directors Confidential information with University officials and employees with information with University officials and employees who need to know it in order to implement University policies and procedures, Those Departmental Directors and Assistant Directors who serve in professional roles in which communications are afforded confidential status under the law (e.g., licensed mental health care providers, medical providers, pastoral counselors and clergy) will maintain confidentiality.
+Residence Life Professional Staff (including RDs/RAs) Not Confidential Yes.
 These Residence Life professionals will share information with University officials and employees who need to know it in order to implement University policies and procedures.
-Not Confidential Yes.
+Athletic Coaches, Assistant Coaches and Athletics Administrators Not Confidential Yes.
 These members of the Athletics Department will share information with University officials and employees who need to know it in order to implement University policies and procedures.
-Not Confidential Yes.
+Studio Managers Not Confidential Yes.
 Studio Managers will share information with University officials and employees who need to know it in order to implement University policies and procedures.
-Not Confidential Yes.
+Deans, Associate and Assistant Deans Not Confidential Yes.
 The Deans and Associate/Assistant Deans will share information with University officials and employees who need to know it in order to implement University policies and procedures.
-Not Confidential Yes.
+Academic Department Chairs Not Confidential Yes.
 Academic Department Chairs will share information with University officials and employees who need to know it in order to implement University policies and procedures.
-Not Confidential Yes.
+Academic and Non- Academic Program Directors and Program Coordinators Not Confidential Yes.
 Academic and Non-Academic Program Directors/ Coordinators will share information with University officials and employees who need to know it in order to implement University policies and procedures.
-Confidential Status Not Confidential

-CONFIDENTIALITY AND REPORTING Personnel/Organization Confidential Status Obligation to Report to the University's Title IX Coordinator and/or Outside of the University Faculty and Staff Leading or Chaperoning Travel or Overnight Trips Not Confidential Yes.
+CONFIDENTIALITY AND REPORTING Personnel/OrganizationConfidential StatusObligation to Report to the University's Title IX Coordination and/or Outside of the University Obligation to Report to the University's Title IX Coordinator and/or Outside of the University Faculty and Staff Leading or Chaperoning Travel or Overnight Trips Not Confidential Yes.
 Faculty and Staff Travel Leaders and/or Chaperones will share information with University officials and employees who need to know it in order to implement University policies and procedures.
 Faculty and Staff Advisors to Student Groups Not Confidential Yes.
 Faculty and Staff Advisors to Student Groups will share information with University officials and employees who need to know it in order to implement University policies and procedures.